neticdk/go-common/pkg/cli/TUTORIAL.md

 See [`cmd/flags.go`](context/flags.go) for more information about available flags.

-Flags, that can't be disabled:
+Flags that can't be disabled:

 - `--log-format`
 - `--log-level`
 - `--no-color`
-- `--debug|-d`
+- `--debug | -d`

 #### Setting the output format

+The output format is a way to instruct the application about the format the user wants output in.
+Typically this would be plain text for humans and something like JSON for machines.
+This can be set via flags.

-`ExecutionContext` stores the output format as an ENUM.
-To set it, enable the supported format flags.
-For now, these are `--plain`, `--json`, `--yaml`, and `--markdown` and they are mutually exclusive:
+`ExecutionContext.OutputFormat` stores the output format as an ENUM:

+- `cmd.OutputFormatPlain`
+- `cmd.OutputFormatJSON`
+- `cmd.OutputFormatYAML`
+- `cmd.OutputFormatMarkdown`

+To set it, enable the format flags you want to support.

+For now, these are:

+- `--plain`
+- `--json`
+- `--yaml`
+- `--markdown`

+They are mutually exclusive.
+Enable them like this:

 ```go
 ec.PFlags.PlainEnabled = true